geoschem/geos-chem-shared-docs/simulations/fullchem.rst

 Simulation options
 ==================

-You may choose one of several fullchem simulation options at :ref:`run directory creation time <rundir>`.
+You may choose one of several fullchem simulation options at run directory creation time.

 .. list-table::
    :header-rows: 1